 I can tell my wife is getting annoyed that I’m staring at my 3DS and lagging behind, but I’m trying to let all the Miis through the gate so I can see if they have any puzzle pieces.

-I told her I was trying to get as many new pieces as I could while were at WonderCon because opportunities like this don’t come along too often.
+I told her I was attempting to get as many new pieces as I could while were at WonderCon because opportunities like this don’t come along too often.